MMoshtaghi/Steering-control-for-self-driving-cars-using-Prioritized-Double-DQN-in-Python/README.md

 ### Notice
 I used an older version of Airsim API, so I don't guarantee this works fine with the latest version.
 ## Note
 In this project, I suggest you use transfer learning.
 First pre-train the Conv Layers on a curated images from the environment.
 You can go either supervised or self-supervised and then just train the subsequent Fully Connected Layers using Reinforcement Learning (Prioritized Double DQN).
-Learning both vision and driving abilities from scratch considerably takes longer (if converged) depending on the number and Computing Capability of your GPAs.
+Learning both vision and driving abilities from scratch considerably takes longer (if converged) depending on the number and Computing Capability of your GPUs.
 ## What next?
 Work on :
 1) Other Deep RL models like DDPG